 States may obtain the MOU by emailing GovernmentAffairs@nabp.pharmacy.

-Note: If you are a practitioner, pharmacist, or other PMP user and wish to obtain multistate PMP data, see FAQ No. 3.
+Note: If you are a practitioner, pharmacist, or other PMP user and wish to obtain multistate PMP data, see this FAQ.

 Governance and Funding